nathan-osman/REST-Easy/README.md

    Currently, there are a set of nasty JavaScipt event handlers that position everything on the page.
    It would be nice if this could be done in CSS somehow.

- - **Localization:** the add-on is not currently l10n-capable yet.
+ - **Localization:** the add-on is not currently l10n-capable quite yet.
-   The goal is to have this implemented sooner rather than later so that translating can begin.
+   The goal is to have this completed sooner rather than later so that translating can begin.

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/nathan-osman/rest-easy/trend.png)](https://bitdeli.com/free "Bitdeli Badge")